illiliti/libudev-zero/README.md

 Without `libinput` you can't use `wayland` and many other cool stuff.

 Michael Forney (author of `cproc`, `samurai`, Oasis Linux, ...) decided to fork[1] `libinput` and remove the hard dependency on `udev`.
-Is this a solution?
-Yes.
-Is this a complete solution?
-No. This fork has a lot of disadvantages like requiring patching applications to use `libinput_netlink` instead of the `libinput_udev` API in order to use the automatic detection of input devices and hotplugging.
+However, this fork has a drawback that requires patching applications to use `libinput_netlink` instead of the `libinput_udev` API in order to use the automatic detection of input devices and hotplugging.
 Static configuration is also required for anything other than input devices (e.g drm devices).
-Moreover hotplugging is vulnerable to race conditions when `libinput` handles the `uevent` faster than the device manager which can lead to file permission issues. `libudev-zero` prevents these race conditions by design.

 Thankfully `udev` has stable API and hopefully no changes will be made to it the future.
 On this basis I decided to create this clean-room implementation